Olive Bagshaw 1931-2017

 In this account a collection of images of oil and acrylic paintings (including those from the Duggleby's "artist's studio" sale) has been gathered from private and public collections, but it is just a sample.

 It is hoped and intended that this blog, which I aim to be a basis for a catalogue, can be improved and expanded.
 Better quality images may be included in the future and more information about their history and details of their subject matter, etc, as a result of information received from those who knew Olive and Greg and who sat for portraits.
 I shall be grateful for any information.
-Please see my contact details at the end of this blog.
+Please see my contact details at the top of this blog.

 Copyright